BBVA/kvm/README.md

 * Privileged mode is needed in order for the container to access to KVM layer.

 ## ToDo
+* Migrate to a lightweight container base
 * Review and document $KVM_ARGS
-* Add TFTP capabilities to dnsmasq
 * Add VNC capability for video console (using noVNC or socat to a unix socket provided by KVM)

 ## Authors